SCENE 01 / SOUND RECORDIST TEAM

 Complete sound departments for film, TV, and commercial productions throughout Saudi Arabia.

-Here is how this works in practice.
-A sound recordist team captures all production audio on set, operating recording gear, managing microphone placement, and tracking audio quality in real time.
-We assemble sound recordist teams skilled across Saudi Arabia's fast growing production scene, from global features at NEOM to MBC shoots and Saudi Film Commission-supported projects.
-The team mostly has a production sound mixer, boom operator, and sound utility technician working as one to make sure full audio coverage.
+A sound recordist team captures all production audio on set.
+The team runs the recorders, places the mics, and tracks audio quality in real time.
+We build sound recordist teams skilled across Saudi Arabia's fast-growing production scene.
+That spans global features at NEOM, MBC shoots, and Saudi Film Commission-supported projects.
+Each team usually has a production sound mixer, a boom operator, and a sound utility technician.
+They work as a unit to give you full audio coverage.

-Here is the short of it.
-We assemble sound recordist teams scaled to your production's needs, from single-mixer documentary setups to multi-person feature film crews.
-Our many-tongue teams set up with Saudi post-prod facilities and deliver audio meeting MBC broadcast standards and global specs.
-Our team sets up skilled sound pros with the right gear packages, making sure reliable audio capture across your entire shooting schedule.
+We size each sound recordist team to your production's needs.
+That ranges from a single-mixer documentary setup to a multi-person feature film crew.
+Our teams speak more than one language and link up with Saudi post-prod facilities.
+The audio meets MBC broadcast standards and global specs.
+We pair skilled sound pros with the right gear packages.
+You get reliable audio capture across your whole shooting schedule.

 Capabilities